What Iva Recorded: Plot

 Iva (Mati Prodan) lives in a middle-class family in Zagreb, Croatia.
 She receives a digital camcorder as a present for her 14th birthday, which she uses to film the events in the family apartment during the rest of the day.
 The film is shown from the perspective of her camcorder.
 Her mother, Željka (Šovagović-Despot), is a perfectionist housewife who deals with her problems by drinking.
-Božo (Gregurević), Iva's father, is a dimwitted entrepreneur who likes to bark out commands to the family members, but is a sycophant at work.
+Božo (Gregurević), Iva's stepfather, is a dimwitted entrepreneur who likes to bark out commands to the family members, but is a sycophant at work.
 He organises a family dinner to invite his business partner, a German named Hoffman (Menrad), to negotiate a big business deal, Iva's birthday being a handy excuse to do so.

 Darko (Svrtan), Iva's happy-go-lucky uncle, arrives and is fascinated by the camcorder.
 Nobody in the house can communicate with Hoffman as nobody speaks German, so Darko invites a friend, Nina (Prpić), who is purportedly a polyglot.
 She charms Hoffman, but the family is shocked to discover that she is actually an escort lady. Željka begins to show open animosity towards her, while Božo accepts it much more stoically.
 When Željka accidentally spills the family dinner on Nina's clothes, the group decides to visit a restaurant.
 Hoffman has a good time at the restaurant and shows sexual interest in Željka; Božo ignores this.
 Nevertheless, when he discovers Hoffman gave her the number of his hotel room, Božo angrily takes off after him.
 He is too late, as Hoffman has already left in a taxi.
 Exhausted, the family returns home late in the evening and Iva turns off the camcorder.